 Our common shares may be delisted from Nasdaq, which could affect their market price and liquidity.

-We are required to meet certain qualitative and financial tests (including a minimum bid price for our common shares of \$1.00 per share, at least 500,000 publicly held shares, at least 300 public holders, and a market value of publicly held securities of \$1 million), as well as other corporate governance standards, to maintain the listing of our common shares on the Nasdaq Capital Market.
+We are required to meet certain qualitative and financial tests (including a minimum bid price for our common shares of \$1.00 per share, at least 500,000 publicly held shares, at least 300 public holders, a market value of publicly held securities of \$1 million and net income from continuing operations of \$500,000), as well as other corporate governance standards, to maintain the listing of our common shares on the Nasdaq Capital Market.
 It is possible that we could fail to satisfy one or more of these requirements.
-There can be no assurance that we will be able to maintain compliance with the minimum bid price, shareholders' equity, number of publicly held shares or other listing standards in the future.
+There can be no assurance that we will be able to maintain compliance with the minimum bid price, shareholders' equity, number of publicly held shares, net income requirements or other listing standards in the future.
 We may receive notices from Nasdaq that we have failed to meet its requirements, and proceedings to delist our stock could be commenced.
 In such event, Nasdaq rules permit us to appeal any delisting determination to a Nasdaq Hearings Panel.
 If we are unable to maintain or regain compliance in a timely manner and our common shares are delisted, it could be more difficult to buy or sell our common shares and obtain accurate quotations, and the price of our shares could suffer a material decline.
 Delisting may also impair our ability to raise capital.
 Delisting of our shares would breach a number of our credit facilities and loan arrangements, some of which contain cross default provisions.
 There could also be adverse tax consequences-please read "Item 10.E Taxation - United States Tax Considerations - United States Federal Income Taxation of United States Holders - Distributions" for further information.
+In calendar year 2017, the closing price of our common shares ranged from a peak of \$10.77 on January 23, 2017 to a low of \$0.91 on November 11, 2017, which low price falls beneath the \$1.00 per share requirement imposed by the Nasdaq Capital Market to continue listing our shares.